circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 Make sure that the key which GitHub accepted (in our example, /Users/me/.ssh/id_rsa_github) was also offered to CircleCI.

-If it was not offered, you can specify it via the -i command-line argument to SSH.
+If it was not offered, you can specify it via the `-i` command-line argument to SSH.
 For example:

 ```
 $ ssh -i /Users/me/.ssh/id_rsa_github -p 64784 ubuntu@54.224.97.243
 ```

-### Nope, still broken

-Please [contact us](mailto:support@circleci.com) with details of what you tried and our support team will assist you.